trbritt/weather/readme.md

 Not for production.
 Inspired by [this blog post](https://www.shuttle.rs/blog/2023/09/27/rust-vs-go-comparison).

-These programs can be run with `go run` or `cargo run` from the respective directories, and requier the existence of a `postgresSQL` server + databaes running on the local host.
+These programs can be run with `go run` or `cargo run` from the respective directories, and require the existence of a `postgresSQL` server + database running on the local host.
 In this example, the `postgres` user, password, and database name are all `forecast`, and the code replies on the definition of the following environment variable:

 ```bash
 export DATABASE_URL="postgres://forecast:forecast@localhost/forecast?sslmode=disable"